wandering-nora/SnowPixel/README.md

 ## Todo for v1.2
 - [ ] Modify data jumpers for easier operation.
 (Maybe cuttable traces?)
-- [ ] Change battery connector to a 1A capable one.
 - [ ] Make leds silkscreen thicker.